 It’s easy to see why someone might confuse comprehensive wealth management advice with investment management advice.
-After all, the news and media certainly love to talk about the market.
+After all, the news and media certainly love to talk about the financial markets.
 And while investing in the market provides tremendous potential to grow your wealth over time (Disclaimer: You can also lose money investing in the stock market), there are other factors that need to be considered when building your financial plan.
+Most people do not understand the difference between paying someone for comprehensive wealth management advice as opposed to asset management.
+When we talk about wealth management, we’re typically talking about several subtopics that include financial planning, insurance analysis, tax planning, estate planning, retirement planning, and investment management.
+Although important, asset management is only one piece to a much bigger puzzle.

 Jun 8, 2018